 Biological control Use in combination with other tactics.
 Will not be effective under high-disease pressure.
 Products usually contain specific species of organisms antagonistic to Phytophthora, including Trichoderma, Pseudomonas, and Bacillus species.

 - Bio-Tam 2.0,Tenet WP, or Obtego (Trichoderma asperellum and T. gamsii) is registered and may be effective.
 Use 0.5 to 1.5 lb/cubic yard of substrate.
 See label for details.
-4-hr reentry unless soil incorporated.
+No restrictions on reentry when soil incorporated.
 O